Exposure to Harmful or Dangerous Chemicals

 If you’re an employee who has started to develop symptoms commonly associated with occupational exposure to hazardous chemicals, it is important to discuss these concerns with a doctor.
 Doctors often have difficulty making the connection between symptoms and occupational exposure without a patient telling them about all of the chemicals to which they are exposed.

-The employee can also get the Material Safety Data Sheets (MSDSs) that the United States Occupational Safety and Health Administration (OSHA) requires be provided to all employees who work with chemicals.
-If you employer has not provided these sheets, they can be obtained easily on the internet.
+The employee can also get the Material Safety Data Sheets (MSDSs) that the United States Occupational Safety and Health Administration (OSHA) requires to be provided to all employees who work with chemicals.
+If your employer has not provided these sheets, they can be obtained easily on the internet.

 When speaking with a workers’ compensation attorney who regularly handles hazardous chemical cases, you should mention if your employer failed to provide MSDSs at your workplace, as this may be relevant to your claim.